imagingbook/gopro-file-renamer/README.md

 dates wrong.
 Under such circumstances the correct order of files is difficult to restore.

 **Remark:** I have no idea what motivated GoPro to adopt this peculiar naming scheme.
-If it was not simply a mistake its real intention is well hidden.
+If it was not simply a mistake its real intentions are well hidden.

 ## What this tool does
 This program renames GoPro files in a specified directory (recursively) to